 These funfetti cookies are soft cake mix cookies that are rolled in sprinkles and baked to golden brown perfection.
 A super easy dessert idea!

 Who can resist a great sprinkle cookie?
 These funfetti cake mix cookies come together in just minutes and taste as pretty as they look.
-Serve them along with other dessert recipes like haystack cookies, no bake peanut butter cookies, thumbprint cookies and peanut butter blossoms for an impressive display!
+Serve them along with other dessert recipes like haystack cookies, black forest cupcakes, no bake peanut butter cookies, thumbprint cookies and peanut butter blossoms for an impressive display!

 Sometimes you need a sweet treat, but you don’t want to end up with a 2 hour baking project or a sink full of dirty dishes.
 These bright and colorful funfetti cookies start with a box of cake mix, which makes them the perfect quick and easy dessert option for birthdays!
 There’s no need for a mixer, and you don’t have to measure any dry ingredients.
 This is one of my favorite easy cookie recipes.